 Since its last Title VI submission, WCCTA's has not conducted any public hearings other than its regularly scheduled/ monthly board meetings.
-Every board meeting is open to, and accepts public comment and is televised and rebroadcast to the WCCTA service area.
 To ensure equitable board meeting access to all residents of the region, the agency maintains a roster of translation volunteers who agree to be available for translation of community meetings at the request of local residents.
 Volunteers are given free transit passes in exchange for their assistance.